Building your first webhook system with Hook0

 }

-Step 4: Automatic Delivery
+Step 4: Automatic delivery

-Hook0 automatically delivers the webhook to https://customer.example.com/webhooks with:
+Hook0 delivers the webhook to https://customer.example.com/webhooks with:

 X-Hook0-Signatureheader for verification- The event payload